I am a biochemist turned structural bioinformatician turned

-the interplay of protein dynamics, function and interactions.
-At
+have been the interplay of protein dynamics, function and

-present, I try to recombine modular domains into synthetic proteins
+interactions.
+At present, I try to recombine modular domains into

-and artificial protein "circuits".
-Such tightly controlled systems
+synthetic proteins and artificial protein "circuits".
+Such protein

 For my thesis, I examined different processes that put proteins on the